dgoltzsche/pacaur-wrapper/README.md

 **Features**
 * 	numbering of packages for direct installation with `-Ss` option
-*	colorful highlighting: search term and out-of-date-flag
+*	colorful highlighting of search term, out-of-date- and installed-flag

 **Usage**
 *	use the same options as in pacman and pacaur